top of page

 Landslide Mapping and Urban Impact Assessment

 The imagery also revealed the occurrence of landslides on the road connecting Amizmiz and Tafeghaghte, highlighting secondary hazards.
 It showcased the significant destruction in the central parts of Amizmiz's medina, calling for a focused response effort.
 Additionally, it documented the establishment of a camp to accommodate the first wave of survivors north of the Amizmiz medina.
+The International Charter for Space and Major Disasters Following the UNISPACE III conference held in Vienna, Austria in July 1999, the European Space Agency (ESA) and the Centre national d'études spatiales (CNES) initiated the International Charter "Space and Major Disasters", with the Canadian Space Agency (CSA) signing the Charter on 20 October 2000.

 Conclusion